geaz/3D2P-3DPrintProject/README.md

 After *yarn* ran successfully, open the *3D2P.code-workspace* file in Visual Studio Code.

+*Remark*: Direct dependencies of the VS Code extension have to be directly in the node_modules folder to package them correctly.
+Thats why a different version of these dependencies got added into the root package.json.
+It is a work around.
+This way yarn copies the VS Code dependencies directly into the node_modules folder of the extension.
+It is the first time I used yarn and workspaces.
+If you know a better way, let me know!

 ### app

 This folder contains the main application and components.
 The STL viewer components and applications (Web, Desktop and Visual Studio Code) are written in *Typescript*.
 All components are implemented as [React](https://reactjs.org/) functional components.